 In-depth review of the spectrum of Connecticut employment law requirements HR must follow with respect to disabilities (ADA).

-In-depth review of the spectrum of California employment law requirements HR must follow with respect to FMLA.
+In-depth review of the spectrum of Maine employment law requirements HR must follow with respect to disabilities (ADA).

-In-depth review of the spectrum of Iowa employment law requirements HR must follow in respect to FMLA.
+In-depth review of the spectrum of Nevada employment law requirements HR must follow with respect to disabilities (ADA).

 HR guidance on how to confront the legal challenges in managing an employee who is pregnant and preventing discrimination based on pregnancy.